-The challenge is also complicated by the potential for sedation of the horse to undertake the equine dentistry work, which is seen as requiring the presence of a vet.
+The challenge is also complicated by the potential for sedation of the horse to undertake the equine dentistry work, which in some circumstances requires the presence of a vet.
+Sedation of horses for manual tool use at times is done by the owner or attending EDP.
 There is training at AQF Level 5 in administering anaesthesia to animals for scientific purposes and at AQF Level 4 in veterinary nursing qualifications.
 However, these might be seen as being applied in controlled circumstances with veterinary presence.